AlexArcPy/python-for-gis-progression-path/README.md

 - generate .pdf files from scratch that would contain map images, custom charts, and tables using `reportlab`;
 - generate .pdf report files using ArcGIS report templates (.rlf) and `arcpy`;
 - generate graphs using `arcpy.Graph`, `arcpy.GraphTemplate` with graph template files (.tee), and Make Graph GP tool;
+- perform graph theory operations on linear datasets using `networkx` (eg. point-to-point routing);

 ### Python
 - build desktop GUI applications using PyQt, PySide, or Kivy (eg. visualize a shapefile features in a window);
 - contribute to open-source projects such as `arcrest` or `geopandas` reporting bugs or new functionality;
+- create new conda environments and install various packages into specific environments;
+- refactor existing code to use dictionaries for lookups instead of multiple `if-elif`;

 ### Exercises
 This section contains the examples of tasks that you might need to write at some point of time.
 Implementing these tasks in Python code would be a good sign that you have mastered the advanced concepts of Python for ArcGIS.
 - hide/show map grid of data frame in a map layout before exporting the map in a map document using `arcpy` package and ArcObjects;
 - update label's text of a scale bar in a map layout using pure ArcObjects;
+- generate a service area (drive-time) polygon for an arbitrary point on a street network stored as a shapefile;
+- find out the fastest spatial join - ArcGIS Spatial Join GP tool, `rtree` in PostGIS, SQL Server `STContains`, or `shapely` Python package;